In Illinois big man’s absence, Maryland finally announces its presence

 Wahab’s reemergence

 Georgetown transfer Qudus Wahab, a former All-Met at Flint Hill, was an early beneficiary of Cockburn’s absence.
-Wahab scored 11 points in just 16 minutes on 5-of-7 shooting with four rebounds.
+Wahab scored 11 points in just 16 minutes on 5-for-7 shooting with four rebounds.

 Wahab arrived in College Park with hope that he was the Terps’ answer in the post.
 At the start of the season, he was — averaging 11.6 points through the first eight games.
 Then he struggled, failing to score more than four points in a game since Jan.
 3.